wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 NeuroSky's focus now is on **educational** and **industrial** areas, providing devices not only for end-users but also for **organizations and businesses**.

-> We are now very popular in some kind of practical application such as schools and gyms around the world that use a headset for education.
+> We are now very popular in practical applications such as schools and gyms around the world that use our headsets for education.
-> Also, many construction companies around the world are now using our brainwave technology in the workers' helmets to monitor if they are in poor condition.
+> Also, many construction companies around the world are now using our brainwave technology in workers' helmets to monitor if they are in poor condition.
 It helps them prevent accidents and save their lives and save the company costs.

 &nbsp;